dell/karavi-observability/docs/GETTING_STARTED_GUIDE.md

 service:
   type: NodePort

-## Administrator credentials when not using an existing secret
+## Administrator credentials when not using an existing Secret
 adminUser: admin
 adminPassword: admin